anira-project/anira/docs/sphinx/usage.rst

   contract file, the words being the lower-case suffixes of ``anira_domain``) declares where the *host end* of one tensor lives, by canonical name, for any tensor of either side, Streamed, Buffer, Static and State alike; every tensor never set is ``ANIRA_DOMAIN_HOST``.
+  For a State input it overrides the domain of the pair's two buffers, which is the engine domain of the plans that run the pair otherwise (host memory for every engine of this pre-release; section 3.4).
   It is common to both contract kinds, like ``edge_cost``.
 The declared domain is where anira allocates the slot's ring, its model tensor, the Static store and the state buffers, and where all four phases of the stage, the state feed and the capture work (section 2); the